binariicodice/build-a-product-landing-page/README.md

-# Build a product landing page
-<h2>Responsive web design project at freeCodeCamp.org.</h2>
+<h1>Build a Product Landing Page / Responsive web design project at freeCodeCamp.org.</h1>

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNqgVx.